proplot-dev/proplot/.github/ISSUE_TEMPLATE.md

 ### Equivalent steps in matplotlib

-Please make sure this is a bug related to a specific proplot feature -- not a matplotlib bug.
-If you're not sure, try to replicate your bug with the [native matplotlib API](https://matplotlib.org/3.1.1/api/index.html).
+Please make sure this bug is related to a specific proplot feature.
+If you're not sure, try to replicate it with the [native matplotlib API](https://matplotlib.org/3.1.1/api/index.html).
+Matplotlib bugs belong on the [matplotlib github page](https://github.com/matplotlib/matplotlib).

 ```python
 # your code here, if applicable